ZRaup/Zachary-Raup/MySQL_port.md

 #### Cleaning and Analyzing Data: Average Test Complettion Time per Breed Type

-This query calculates the average time taken for each dog breed type to complete all tests, along with the standard deviation, using the exam_answers table within the Dognition dataset.
+This query calculates the average completion time and standard deviation for each dog breed across all tests using data from the exam_answers table in the Dognition dataset.
 Negative durations are excluded from the analysis.
-The results are categorized by breed type and leverage a join between the 'dogs' and 'exam_answers' tables to aggregate the required data.
+The results are categorized by breed type and are derived through a join between the dogs and exam_answers tables to aggregate the necessary data.

 ```sql